linera-io/linera-protocol/roadmap/src/milestones/order_book.md

-# Decentralized Trading
+# Decentralized Finance

-This is the main application targeted in the MVP.
+Decentralized trading is the main application targeted in the MVP.
+Other DeFi applications may also be considered.

 ## Automated Market Making